element-hq/policies/docs/gitter/terms_and_conditions.md

 ## 2. Support

+If your support inquiry doesn't need to be private, drop by the [gitter/gitter](https://gitter.im/gitter/gitter) room.

+Otherwise, send a message to support@gitter.im

 Support for the {{ policy_homeserver }} homeserver is provided on a best effort basis by New Vector Ltd - however, support is often available from the wider Matrix Community in the public Matrix Support rooms (as listed in the [+matrix:matrix.org](https://matrix.to/#/+matrix:matrix.org) community).

 Queries sent to [support@gitter.im](mailto: support@gitter.im) will be addressed on a best-effort basis.
 Phone support is not provided.